ronnie-issa/BSC-2/README.md

 ├── components/         # Reusable UI components
 ├── pages/             # Route-based page components
 ├── lib/               # Utilities and hooks
+├── contexts/          # React context providers
-└── styles/            # Global styles and Tailwind config
+├── services/          # API services and external integrations └── styles/            # Global styles and Tailwind config
 ```

+## Contentful CMS Integration

+The project uses Contentful as a headless CMS to manage product data:

+### Content Models

+- **Product**: Main product information (name, price, description, image, featured flag)
+- **Variation**: Product color/material variations
+- **Size**: Product size options

+### Implementation Details

+- Products are fetched from Contentful using the Content Delivery API
+- Featured products are displayed on the homepage
+- All products are displayed on the shop page
+- Product data is cached to improve performance and reduce API calls
+- Preview mode is available for testing content changes before publishing

 ## Upcoming Changes